advaithrrajesh/WordSmith-backend/README.md

 3. npm install

-4. Download the existing .env file or create with following content
+4. Download the existing .env file or create a new one with following code
    ```bash
    PORT=8080
    KEY=8fe77e6b1255326cd57bd02d28ad003f